dr-prodigy/hompi/README.rst

 -----------

-**hompi** (*'hom-pee'*) is a lightweight Python 2 / 3 software developed for Raspberry Pi to provide a complete and reliable home automation system to control heating, gates, ambient lights, etc. (more to come!).
+**hompi** (*'hom-pee'*) is a lightweight Python 2 / 3 software developed for Raspberry Pi to provide a native reliable home automation engine to control heating, gates, ambient LED lights, etc...

-The system is designed to be boxed and headless, interfacing all needed peripherals (thermometre, relays, LED strips, ...) directly.
+The system is designed to be headless, interfacing all needed peripherals (thermometre, relays, LED strips, ...) in hw via GPIO.
-All information (temperature, time, heating program, weather, aphorisms..) are accessible through an LCD display (Hitachi 16x2 or 20x4 both supported).
+All information (temperature, time, heating program, weather, aphorisms..) are made available through an LCD display (Hitachi 16x2 or 20x4 supported) or can be retrieved via webservices, or integrated in Home Assistant.

 It is suitable for any RPi version and has a very low CPU consumption (avg 5-10% on a Pi1/2), so your Pi can still do lots of things :)